ashita03/Bone-Fracture-Detection/README.md

-#  Bone Fracture Detection Web Application
+#  Bone Fracture Detection Web Application using Computer Vision

 This project involves a web application that uses computer vision to predict bone fracture detection.
 The application utilizes three different models for classification and detection: YOLOv8, Faster R-CNN with ResNet, and VGG16 with SSD.